-PROGRAM DESCRIPTIONThe School for Field Studies (SFS) Costa Rica: Session II: Applied Research Techniques and Strategies Toward Sustainability Summer program offers two four-credit courses that may be taken individually or back to back to provide a thorough introduction to the sustainability of tropical ecosystems, as well as field research techniques for addressing conservation questions.
-In Session II: Applied Research Techniques and Strategies Toward Sustainability in Costa Rica, Students learn about the ecological, resource management, and socioeconomic factors impacting protected areas and surrounding regions in Costa Rica.
+PROGRAM DESCRIPTIONThe School for Field Studies (SFS) Costa Rica summer program offers two four-credit courses that may be taken individually or back-to-back to provide a thorough introduction to the sustainability of tropical ecosystems, as well as field research techniques for addressing conservation questions.
+In Session II: Applied Research Techniques and Strategies Toward Sustainability in Costa Rica, students learn about the ecological, resource management, and socioeconomic factors impacting protected areas and surrounding regions in Costa Rica, and apply the scientific process in a field research project that addresses a local environmental issue.

 This summer course can be taken individually or in combination with Sustaining Tropical Ecosystems: Biodiversity, Conservation, and Development in Session I. Students participating in both sessions are eligible for a $500 discount.

-The focus of this summer study abroad program is on developing relevant research questions that address these local issues related to sustainability in Costa Rica.
-Students will be directly involved in designing and conducting field research on a topic of immediate relevance to local clients and proposing alternative approaches toward sustainable development in an effort to help address challenges to conservation goals.
+Students learn about the ecological, natural resource management, and socioeconomic factors impacting protected areas and surrounding communities and farms in Costa Rica.
+In this research- intensive program, the focus is on developing relevant research questions that address local issues related to sustainability.
+Students are involved in designing and conducting field research on a topic of immediate relevance to local clients and proposing alternative approaches toward sustainable development in an effort to help address challenges to conservation goals.

 BENEFITS OF TAKING BOTH COURSES